srp33/docker_u54/README.md

          This may done by either allowing write permissions using `chmod` although this method is not recommended.
 Instead, it is recommended that the user follow the guidelines defined in the `--user <user id>` section of this document.

+    4. `<location of bam files>:/data/bam_files`

+       * This volume as been added to more clearly define locations of bam files to be used primarily by `sambamba`

+    In general, it is a good idea to just give read/write permissions to all of the volumes and to pass in every volume regardless of the command used, even though each command only requires some, but not all, of the volumes.

 * `--user <user id>`

   * This flag allows the user to pass read, write, and execute permissions to the container.
+  Users can simply pass in `--user root:root` for easy access to all directories, however, this may allow more permission to docker than the user is comfortable with.
+For this reason, I will keep this section of the README.

   Permissions are particularly important when writing, since most directories, by default, will block docker from writing if the proper user id is not passed in.
 Follow these steps to retrieve and use the proper user id: